jgp-13/DataCamp_projects/README.md

 # DataCamp Course Files Repository
 Welcome to my GitHub repository!
-Here, I will be uploading all the files I create as part of my coursework at DataCamp.
+Here, I will be uploading all the files I create as part of my courseworks at DataCamp.

 # Overview
 This repository is intended to serve as a central hub for all the projects, scripts, and data files that I develop during my DataCamp learning journey.
-It will include a variety of topics and projects covering different aspects of data science, such as:
+It will include a variety of topics and projects covering different aspects of data analysis/science, such as:

 * Data Manipulation
 * Data Visualization